A hybrid program over 10 weeks

 And that means it’s time you seized the transformative power of organizational learning to revitalize your firm.

-If you want your business to do more than just ‘make it into the future’, but rather to help build it, then this is the workshop for you.
+If you want your business to do more than just ‘make it into the future’, but rather to help build it, then this is the program for you.

-This workshop helps you comply with the risk standards you already use.
+This program helps you comply with the risk standards you already use.
 It helps you go beyond compliance to leverage environmental risks into real business opportunities.

 Gone are the days when we had a job for life.
 When we mastered our skill then plied it to retirement.
 When learning was something we only did at school.